imanoliri/Balea/doc/contact.md

     🎉 Propose an event or custom brewing order

-    📦 Reach out as a business to collaborate, sell, distribute, or market Balea products
+    📦 Propose a business partnership with Balea

     💬 Or just share your thoughts